uhub/awesome-go/README.md

 * [gohugoio/hugo](https://github.com/gohugoio/hugo) - The world’s fastest framework for building websites.
 * [gin-gonic/gin](https://github.com/gin-gonic/gin) - Gin is a HTTP web framework written in Go (Golang).
 It features a Martini-like API with much better performance -- up to 40 times faster.
 If you need smashing performance, get yourself some Gin.
 * [astaxie/build-web-application-with-golang](https://github.com/astaxie/build-web-application-with-golang) - A golang ebook intro how to build a web with golang
-* [gogs/gogs](https://github.com/gogs/gogs) - Gogs is a painless self-hosted Git service.
+* [gogs/gogs](https://github.com/gogs/gogs) - Gogs is a painless self-hosted Git service
 * [fatedier/frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
 * [syncthing/syncthing](https://github.com/syncthing/syncthing) - Open Source Continuous File Synchronization
 * [etcd-io/etcd](https://github.com/etcd-io/etcd) - Distributed reliable key-value store for the most critical data of a distributed system